 Touch a Life

-In addition, a small food delivery for 50 people takes place in the village nearby, every Wednesday, and food lunch, on the house’s front yard every Monday.
-Except for the food, the centre provides medicine to the ones in need and helps them in their daily lives needs with an exchange of volunteering at the centre.
+In addition, small food delivery for 50 people takes place in the village nearby, every Wednesday, and food lunch, on the house’s front yard every Monday.
+Except for the food, the center provides medicine to the ones in need and helps them in their daily lives needs with an exchange of volunteering at the center.

-I arrive early in the morning, where Mrs Mavis and few other volunteers from Singapore, China, France, Iraq, England, Germany and few locals greet me politely.
+I arrive to do Volunteer Vacations in Cambodia, early in the morning, where Mrs. Mavis and few other volunteers from Singapore, China, France, Iraq, England, Germany, and few locals greet me politely.
 There is an outdoor kitchen and it’s the place where we prepare the food.
-3 gas stoves for the omelette preparation and 3 gas stoves for the soup and rice preparation.
+3 gas stoves for the omelet preparation and 3 gas stoves for the soup and rice preparation.

 My role is to cut vegetables and to measure the rice.
-The rice has to be measured equally and to add/omit accordingly.
+The rice has to be measured equally and to add/omit so.

 We cut, cut, cut quickly, we laugh, we joke, we sing, we chat, we exchange ideas, we sweat and sweat.
-Despite the fact that it’s very hot and humid and we have to speed up in order to catch up with the time, we really have a great time!
+Despite that, it’s very hot and humid and we have to speed up to catch up with the time, we really have a great time!

 We make a break for a quick breakfast which is Bread, Omelette and Pepper sauce, which is absolutely delicious, especially the pepper sauce!

-We finalise the packing and here we leave for the villages deliveries.
+We complete the packing and here we leave for the villages deliveries.
 Nothing prepared me for the things to come…

 Firstly we stop in the city for food distribution to a few street kids.
-We continue to the next destination where it’s a land of huts, earthen streets and dust.
+We continue to the next destination where it’s a land of huts, earthen streets, and dust.
 But also endless poverty… We cross a small road inside the forest and we reach a small village.
-Firstly, my feelings are controversial…From the one hand, I am horrified with the situation but on the other hand, happy that I can help at least for 2 days.
+Firstly, my feelings are controversial…On the one hand, I am horrified by the situation but on the other hand, happy that I can help at least for 2 days.

 We reach and enter the first house, where an old man leaves alone.
-His skin colour is dark, dark hair, sad face and he is skinny very skinny.
-His house is just a small room, smells urine and consists of a wooden bed.
+His skin color is dark, dark hair, sad face and he is skinny very skinny.
+His house is just a small room, smells the urine, and consists of a wooden bed.
 How to describe his expression the moment he sees us???
-A huge smile appeared to his face, I haven’t ever seen such a smile like a butterfly opens her wings, I am impressed by his calmness, politeness and his gratefulness for the food.
+A huge smile appeared to his face, I haven’t ever seen such a smile like a butterfly opens her wings, I am impressed by his calmness, politeness, and his gratefulness for the food.
 One of the most profound expressions of love gave to us was to bow his head and keep saying “thank you, thank you”, trying to communicate with his little English.